This post includes affiliate links.

 You will need (click on the item to see which ones I used):

-- Premier yarns Deborah Norville Collection Everyday Yarn in the color Snow white (3 skeins or more, depending on the length of your scarf)
+- Premier Yarns Everyday Anti-Pilling Worsted Solids in the color Snow White (3 skeins or more, depending on the length of your scarf)

 - 5.0mm hook

 2 LTC’s in rows (vertical) = 1.5 inches

 1 LTC in one row (horizontal) = 1 inch

 Stitches used (click on a stitch to see the tutorial):